amirh89/projects/Django/README.md

 Hello

-This is my django project called Blog.
+These are my django projects called Blog and On_store.

-I wrote a lot of code in this project.
+I wrote a lot of code in these projects.